LLNL/pysparkplug/docs/pdist.rst

 Abstract Classes
 ==================================
-Pysparkplug captures most distributions in the exponential family.
+DMLearn captures most distributions in the exponential family.
 A detailed walkthrough on defining a custom distribution class can be found in :ref:`user_defined`.
-We list the abstract classes that exist in pysparkplug below.
+We list the abstract classes that exist in DMLearn below.

 ProbabilityDistribution
 -----------------------------